-The speed at which SPO conversations are emerging in the forefront of industry dialogue is intensifying, and for good reason.
-Buyers are realizing that fragmented supply paths effectively lead to a lack of control over their bid strategies, ultimately at the detriment of campaign performance and advertiser ROI.
-SPO is a mechanism for buyers to reclaim that control across multiple areas:
+SPO conversations are an inportant part of the current industry dialog, and for good reason.
+Buyers have realized that fragmentation of supply paths effectively leads to a lack of control over their bid strategies, ultimately at the detriment of campaign performance and advertiser ROI.
+SPO is a mechanism for buyers to reclaim that control.
+This control embraces multiple areas: